SeamewZ/SchemePlan/README.md

 ![JSON-LD](https://img.shields.io/badge/Output-schema.org%20JSON--LD-0B7285)
 ![Dependencies](https://img.shields.io/badge/Core%20Dependencies-Stdlib%20Only-6A1B9A)

-Anonymous review artifact for **SchemaPlan-RAG**, a planned, evidence-verified framework for generating schema.org JSON-LD from web pages.
+Anonymous review artifact for **SchemaPlan**, a planned, evidence-verified framework for generating schema.org JSON-LD from web pages.

-SchemaPlan-RAG treats JSON-LD generation as a sequence of auditable field-local decisions rather than a single final-record prompt.
+SchemaPlan treats JSON-LD generation as a sequence of auditable field-local decisions rather than a single final-record prompt.
 The system constructs a DOM Evidence Graph, plans a page-specific schema contract, retrieves evidence for each property, generates evidence-cited slot candidates, verifies schema and evidence support, repairs rejected candidates under verifier feedback, and composes admitted fields into nested JSON-LD.

 This repository is prepared for double-blind review.
 It omits author identities, private paths, API keys, paper build files, historical caches, and exploratory methods that are not part of the reported system.